 Process theism does insist that, without some sort of commonality, or relationality, there could be no confrontation or tension between two perspectives, nor could they be closely linked.
 But what Zizek seems to be denying is any sort of commonality that could mediate these tensions in a way that does not introduce further tensions.
 Tensions remain “insurmountable,” and invoking the God of process theism will not surmount them or make them go away.

 Is this tension inherently violent?
 That depends on how we think of violence or, for that matter, peace.
 If we think of peace as a tension-free, perfectly coinciding way of newly interacting, then we will think of this tension, this noncoincidence, as inherently violent.
 But there are no tension-free, perfectly coinciding ways of newly interacting (not even God’s way), and I think of peace as a practice of learning to welcome and live into the tensions involved in every way of newly interacting.
 Zizek fan Todd McGowan equates “an identity at odds with itself” with “the violence that animates all being” [Todd McGowan, Emancipation after Hegel (New York: Columbia University Press, 2019), p.
 29].
 I don’t equate the two.
-The deepest peace I have ever known, however fleetingly, happens when I welcome the tension of being at odds with myself.
+The deepest peace I have ever known, however fleetingly, happens when I stop resisting and actually welcome the creative tension of being at odds with myself.
 For me, violence is a refusal to welcome this.
 I’m guilty of it, repeatedly.
 We all are.
 But there’s always a better way.
 McGowan would probably accuse me of failing “to see the ubiquity of conflict,” a charge he levels at Gilles Deleuze (p.
 126).
-But his accusation is utterly circular.
-I think he fails to see the ubiquity of pre-conflictual tensiveness.
-(Also, I’m not a Deleuzean.
+But his accusation is utterly circular: what’s supposedly wrong with Deleuze’s pre-conflictual difference is that … it’s pre-conflictual difference.
+But if you argue, “what’s wrong with X is that it’s X,” all that tells me is that you don’t like X; it tells me a lot about you but nothing about X. I think it’s McGowan who fails to see the ubiquity of pre-conflictual tensiveness, though I’m not arguing here, just sticking with how my being here seems to engage me.
+(Also, I’m not a “Deleuzean.”
 I’m not defending “pure difference”—how can difference be “pure”?—or a “univocity of being.”)

 I also prefer to avoid speaking of any ultimate gaps.
 A “noncoincidence” is not always a gap, and a “tension” or “close link” is a connection, never a gap—the tension in a stretched rubber band only happens as long as the rubber band does not break.
 When it breaks, there’s a gap, but there’s no longer a tension.